Morklympious/check.js/README.md

 # check.js

 A micro checking library.
+(3.75kb minified!)
-(Micro meaning less than 5kb (which I'm still working on)) Originally forked from [is.js](https://arasatasaygin.github.io/is.js/), I'm making it smaller because I want to be able to put it onto [microjs](http://microjs.com/) because I'm some kind of man-baby who wants to do that.
+Originally forked from [is.js](https://arasatasaygin.github.io/is.js/), I'm making it smaller because I want to be able to put it onto [microjs](http://microjs.com/) because I'm some kind of man-baby who wants to do that.

 Author: Bradley Stafford.